 Marking Embroidery Blanks

-While you can eyeball design placement (I’m almost always guilty of this), you can also print out a template from most embroidery softwares.
+While you can eyeball design placement (I’m guilty of this), you can also print out a template from most embroidery software.
 Cut the template out from paper, and then lay the paper over your embroidery blank to get a preview.
 Then, mark your blank once you’re happy with the location.

-And, if you need help with embroidery design placement, I’d recommend checking out this list of placement standards from AllStitch.
+And, if you need help with embroidery design placement, I recommend list of placement standards.
 It gives common design placement locations for shirts, towels, and many more items.

 How to Hoop Fabric